 A Bahamian tradition, Junkanoo is a traditional celebration held every New Years Eve.
 Lucky for you, Atlantis brings guests the sights and sounds of Junkanoo every Friday night at the Royal Towers of Atlantis – and you’re invited.
 A 500-year-old tradition, Junkanoo is the soul of Bahamian culture.
 Enjoy authentic Bahamian entertainment, food, arts & crafts, face painting, costume creation and dance lessons at a celebration that your family will never forget.

 For years, Atlantis has offered guests the opportunity to interact with nature.
 In 2017, they expanded their offerings with some exciting new dolphin experiences, all housed in a beautiful onsite lagoon at Dolphin Cay that combines the best of animal care with the natural beauty of your surroundings.
-Guests can enjoy new programs including:
+Guests can enjoy new programs including rising early to start the day at the beach, interacting with the resident bottlenose dolphins while they play, paddleboard Yoga and kayaking with the dolphins.

 The draw of the waterpark at Atlantis cannot be overlooked -– it is the primary reason that Atlantis has been one of the leading family resorts for years.
 Aquaventure offers 20 swimming areas, 11 pools including three kids pools, thrilling water slides, and a unique mile-long river ride with high-intensity rapids and wave surges.